calhoward/homeassistant-addons/README.md

 ## Add-ons provided by this repository

-&#10003;  [VirtualHere](https://github.com/calhoward/homeassistant-addons/tree/main/virtualhere) : Allows USB devices to be used remotely over a network just as if they were locally connected!
+&#10003;  [VirtualHere Server](https://github.com/calhoward/homeassistant-addons/tree/main/virtualhere-server) : Allows USB devices to be used remotely over a network just as if they were locally connected!

 ## Support